 - Centralize identity and access wherever possible, and carefully define how to approach the creation and lifecycle of identities and groups.
 One option is to build and implement centralized cloud IAM teams to focus explicitly on this area of cloud security.

-2. Cloud storage misconfigurations
+2. Cloud storage and data security misconfigurations

 To ensure cloud storage is not exposed or compromised, security teams should do the following: